 Someone is laughing, and it takes him a minute to recognise his own voice.

 Near is looking at him with wide eyes and Matsuda smiles, because he's not inscrutable the way L was, he's not unknowable like Light, and his fear is written plain on his face.
 It's – sweet.
 The circumstances that have put it there are bitter, but the sight of cold, arrogant little Near afraid is sweet.
-Because Matsuda misses Light, never wanted to be a killer, blames Near for those facts.
+Because Matsuda misses Light, never wanted to be a killer, secretly blames Near for those facts.

 Near looks at him – that smug little child, and I know you drove Mikami mad, I know you killed him, and why didn't anyone believe me?
 Was it just because it was me that said out loud what they were thinking? – and Matsuda wants to punch him.
 Because it wasn't enough to know Light was Kira, was it?
-It wasn't enough, there had to be humiliation, there had to be suffering for being smarter, faster, quicker to react and move, Light had to be cornered and laid open before he could be mercifully put out of his misery.
+It wasn't enough, there had to be humiliation, there had to be suffering for having thought himself smarter, faster, quicker to react and move.
+Light had to be cornered and laid open before he could be mercifully put out of his misery.

 Matsuda liked L, even though he was cold, even though he did things that went against Matsuda's training, even though he knew L didn't think much of him or anyone.
 He liked L because Light liked him and Matsuda refuses to believe even Light could lie that well.
 The scream he gave in the warehouse echoed one Matsuda had heard four years before.

 He liked L because even though he was cold, even though he did things that went against Matsuda's training, even though he didn't think much of anyone, he never acted as though a puzzle was the most important thing in existence.
 He never acted like Matsuda was a piece to move on a board (wouldn't trust him to stay in his square anyway).
-If L had caught Light, Matsuda is pretty sure, he'd have done it according to his rules – he wouldn't have used Light's, like Near did – and he would have regretted something.
+If L had caught Light, Matsuda is pretty sure, he'd have done it according to his rules – he wouldn't have used Light's, like Matsuda suspects Near did – and he would have regretted something.

 "He's going to kill us all, isn't he?"
 Matsuda says dreamily.